dmitrijsk/node2vec/README.md

 ## Dependencies

 This repo is a fork from [the official reference implementation](https://github.com/aditya-grover/node2vec) of [1].
-Clone the current repo and create the `conda` virtual environment:
+Clone the current repo, create the `conda` virtual environment and install the requirements:

 ```
 git clone https://github.com/dmitrijsk/node2vec.git